tyler-ingebrand/ModularRL/README.md

 The act function is identical to before, where the state is sent to a single agent via some control signal.
 This control signal is based on a learned policy instead of a switch statement however.

-The update function will change somewhat.
+The learn function will change somewhat.
 We still need to Demux the experience and send it to the correct agent.
 However, since the control function is changing, we want to make sure an experience is sent to the agent that performed it.
 So, the experience must also contain the control signal.
 This allows us to make sure the correct agent is updated.

 Also, we need to update the learned control based on the experience.
 Again, it depends on the control signal it sent, which is not typically part of the action, so that will need to be added to the experience as well.
 We can use this information, and some reward function specific to the control function, to improve the control function.